Fashion Image-to-Image Translation for Complementary Item Retrieval: Conclusions

 \section{Conclusions}

-In this work, we aim to advance the field of fashion compatibility modeling and fashion image retrieval by proposing a novel compatibility schema, named~\cgcrm, that integrates realistic generations, thereby enhancing the retrieval process.~\cgcrm represents the first instance of a composed retrieval pipeline that utilizes generated items as conditioning signals in a two-stage approach, demonstrating increased reliability and stability, even with limited training data.
+In this study, we have advanced the field of fashion compatibility modeling and fashion image retrieval by introducing a novel compatibility schema, \cgcrm.
+This schema integrates realistic generations into both the compatibility modeling and retrieval processes, thereby enhancing the overall effectiveness of these tasks.
+To the best of our knowledge, \cgcrm is the first to introduce a composed retrieval pipeline that leverages generated items as conditioning signals in a two-stage approach.
+This innovative method has demonstrated marked improvements in reliability and stability, particularly in scenarios characterized by limited training data.

-We conducted an extensive benchmarking activity with three well-known baselines for this task (i.e., BPR-DAE, MGCM, and Pix2PixCM), adopting two historical datasets for this domain and a new one proposed in our work, which is based on the data previously collected from the Taobao platform.
-We make this new dataset, named FashionTaobaoTB, publicly accessible to provide a new resource for this domain and to ensure better reproducibility of the work.

-Our experiments demonstrate the effectiveness of our two-stage approach across all tested datasets for both compatibility modeling and complementary item retrieval tasks.
-Additionally, these experiments validate the proposed loss function, with an extensive discussion on the impact of its components provided in the corresponding section.
-Furthermore, unlike existing baselines, our approach generates realistic templates while effectively addressing the aforementioned tasks.
+Notably, \cgcrm not only pioneers a two-stage approach but also introduces a new framework that redefines the compatibility modeling and top-bottom retrieval tasks as a composed image retrieval problem.
+Unlike traditional methods that rely on an image-text query pair, our model is the first to utilize a composed query comprising two images (e.g., a top image and a template image).
+Furthermore, \cgcrm extends the concept of composed image retrieval across entirely different domains (e.g., top and bottom distributions), as opposed to previous works that focus on retrieving items with minor modifications based on a textual query.
+A remarkable outcome of our study is the ability of \cgcrm to generate realistic templates that effectively address key challenges in these tasks, a capability not observed in existing baselines.
+The experimental results also reveal a critical gap in the literature concerning applying generative models in contexts with limited data.

-Future developments may focus on introducing textual signals to enhance retrieval performance.
-Investigations are required to determine the optimal integration point for these signals, whether at the GAN level or during retrieval.
-Additionally, incorporating personalization features and identifying the most effective stage for their integration into the retrieval pipeline represent promising avenues for future research.
+Looking forward, several promising directions for future research emerge.
+One potential approach is the integration of textual signals within the developed framework to enhance retrieval performance further.
+Careful investigation will be needed to select the optimal point for incorporating these signals — whether at the GAN level or during the second stage of the \cgcrm.
+Additionally, exploring the integration of personalization features into the retrieval pipeline presents another promising area of research, to identify the most effective phase for their inclusion.
+These enhancements have the potential to further elevate the performance of fashion compatibility modeling and retrieval systems, providing users with more tailored and contextually relevant results.